Deploying A-Ops

 You are advised to use three hosts running on openEuler 22.03 LTS SP1 for deployment.
 The deployment scheme is as follows:

-- Host C is used to deploy the A-Ops client and is used as a host managed and monitored by the A-Ops service. aops-ceres needs to be deployed on host C. The recommended memory is more than 4 GB.
+• Host C is used to deploy the A-Ops client and is used as a host managed and monitored by the A-Ops service. aops-ceres and gala-gopher need to be deployed on host C. The recommended memory is more than 4 GB.

 3 Server Deployment